FisherK19/weather-dashboard/README.md

 # weather-dashboard
 <h1>Description</h1>
 Welcome to the Weather Dashboard! where you can find the weather to any specific place world wide.
-This challenge helped me better understand using API's and finding an appropriate API to use for this challenge!
+This challenge helped me better understand using API's and how to finde the appropriate API to use for this challenge!
 I hope you enjoy the Weather Dashboard!

 <h2> User Story </h2>